Paouky/paouky-docs/docs/about-grin/privacy.md

 Grin aims to preserve the user's privacy, while keeping in mind its core design principles of minimalism and scalability.
 That said, by cleverly employing Mimblewimble along with several other methods, it is able to achieve a relatively high level of anonymity for its users.
 This document sets to explore how and to what extent.

+#### Amounts

 First, there are no amounts.
-A Mimblewimble implementation natively uses Confidential Transaction, meaning all amounts are hidden; They are provably impossible to uncover, yet easily verified.
+A Mimblewimble implementation natively uses Confidential Transactions, meaning all amounts are hidden; They are provably impossible to uncover, yet easily verified.
 Even before anything else, simply hiding amounts makes any analysis significantly more challenging.

+#### Addresses

 Notably, there are no on-chain addresses either.
 Transactions hold minimal information, and each output is simply a commitment: a point on the curve.
 A transaction might look like this:

-:   *Transaction*
+:   *transaction*

     | Inputs      | Outputs                              |
     | ----------- | ------------------------------------ |